We believe most people should hold the bulk of their investments in collective investments. The prime reason is simple: collectives reduce risk

 Collective investment funds cannot abolish risk; you still have the basic risk in whatever type of asset you choose, so if you choose technology funds the risk level is still high - just a lot less than the risk involved in owning one or two tech shares.

 Choosing collective funds is not easy.
 We know that on its own, their past performance is a poor guide to future results.
 Though we take historic data into account, our own emphasis is on continuous assessment.
 We believe it is the individual manager who is most important and we stay in regular contact with fund managers.
 We maintain a list of about 70 recommended funds which we monitor very closely indeed.
 Funds that cease to produce the results we want (performance among the top 25% of all similar funds) are thrown out.

 We believe our methods enable us to select funds that will deliver above-average investment results over the long term.

-Our current fund list is available as a downloadable pdf below:
+Our current fund list is available as a downloadable PDF in our ‘Publications’ section

 Do you have a question?

 Then don't hesitate - get in touch today by clicking the button or calling us on 01934 844 444get in touch